Police handcuffed an innocent, naked woman during a botched home raid. Now, officers may be fired.

 Nearly three years later, the city’s Civilian Office of Police Accountability is calling for eight Chicago officers to be fired or suspended for their role in the botched home raid.
 A new report issued Wednesday raises nearly 100 allegations of misconduct against 15 officers involved in the raid.

-The report found that officers failed to adhere to the “knock-and-announce guidance” that should have allowed Young to put on clothes before police entered her home — one of the many policies and laws violated during the botched raid.
-Several failed to activate their body cameras.
+The report found that officers did not adhere to the “knock-and-announce guidance” that should have allowed Young to put on clothes before police entered her home — one of the many policies and laws violated during the botched raid.
+Several did not activate their body cameras.
 None of the officers at the scene received more than a few hours of warrant-related training as a consequence, according to the report.

 “Public trust begins with transparency, accountability and confidence in COPA to investigate allegations of police misconduct and determine if officers’ actions are in accordance with Department policy and training,” Andrea Kersten, the interim chief administrator for COPA, said in a news release.

-The findings came the same week Chicago Police Supt.
-David Brown recommended to the city’s police board that Sgt.
+The findings came the same week Chicago Police Superintendent David Brown recommended to the city’s police board that Sgt.
 Alex Wolinski be fired for his role in overseeing the raid.
-A spokesperson with the Chicago Police Department declined to comment, and officials with the Fraternal Order of Police Chicago Lodge #7, the city’s officers union, did not immediately respond to requests for comment Thursday.
-John Catanzara, president of the Fraternal Order of Police, wrote on Facebook that Brown’s recommendation to dismiss Wolinski was a “disgusting display of ‘leadership.’”
+A spokesperson with the Chicago Police Department declined to comment, and officials with the Fraternal Order of Police Chicago Lodge #7, the city’s union for officers, did not immediately respond to requests for comment Thursday.
+John Catanzara, president of the Fraternal Order of Police, wrote on Facebook that Brown’s recommendation to dismiss Wolinski was a “disgusting display of ‘leadership.’ ”

 Neither Young, 51, nor her attorney, Keenan Saulter, immediately responded to requests for comment.
 She told The Washington Post last December that she felt her life was in danger.